Amit-Prasad71/electron_starter_project/README.md

 This command handles launching the Vite development server and the Electron application together, providing a seamless development experience with HMR for your React code.
 Any changes in the `src` directory should reflect almost instantly in the Electron window.
 Changes to the Electron Main or Preload scripts (`electron/` directory) will usually require a restart of the application.

-*Alternatively, for more manual control, you could run `npm run dev` in one terminal and `npm run electron:dev` in another terminal, but `npm start` is the integrated approach provided by Electron Forge and is recommended.*
+*Alternatively, for more manual control, you could run `npm run dev` in one terminal and `npm run electron:dev` in another terminal.

 ### Production Mode (Local Test)